-Slice markers divide the sample into multiple regions called slices, which you can adjust in the Chop Mode of Sample Edit Mode (see Sample Edit Mode > Chop Mode for more information).
+Slice markers divide the sample into multiple regions called slices, which you can adjust in the Chop Mode of Sample Edit Mode > Chop Mode for more information).
 This is useful when working with a long sample with different sounds throughout (e.g., a drum loop or a long melodic or harmonic passage).